davidroeca/maestroetry/README.md

 Audio is preprocessed in `dataset.py`. `audio_to_mel_spectrogram` loads a file with librosa (resampling to the target sample rate), clips to `max_seconds`, and runs `librosa.feature.melspectrogram` to produce a `(n_mels, time_frames)` tensor. `cache_spectrograms` walks an audio directory, converts each file, and saves the result as a `.pt` file. `AudioTextDataset` reads a CSV manifest with `audio_path` and `text` columns, loads cached spectrograms on demand via `torch.load`, and returns `(spectrogram, text)` pairs.

+Training is implemented in `train.py`. `train_one_epoch` runs a standard gradient update loop: move spectrograms to device, call `model.forward`, compute InfoNCE loss, backpropagate, and step both optimizer and scheduler.
+It returns the mean loss over the epoch. `train` wires everything together from a `TrainConfig`: loads encoders, builds `ContrastiveModel`, constructs an `AudioTextDataset` and `DataLoader`, sets up an AdamW optimizer with a linear warmup scheduler via `LinearLR`, and logs per-epoch loss to TensorBoard via `SummaryWriter`.

 Training uses **InfoNCE loss**: for a batch of N paired (text, audio) embeddings, the model computes an NxN cosine similarity matrix (via `text_embeds @ audio_embeds.T`, which equals cosine similarity because both are L2-normalized).
 The matrix is scaled by `1/temperature` to produce logits.
 Two cross-entropy terms are computed: one row-wise (each text finds its audio match among N options) and one column-wise (each audio finds its text match).
 The diagonal of the matrix is the target in both directions.
 The final loss is their average.
 Off-diagonal entries act as in-batch negatives, so larger batch sizes produce harder training signal.

 ## Getting started